osg-htc/all-hands/docs/2022/registration.md

 we plan to proceed with the hybrid event;
 otherwise, we will cancel the in-person parts and have just the online parts.

-**What are the masking requirements for the event?**

-A: See the [OU Together website](https://www.ou.edu/together) for OU’s policy on masking.
-OSG will require that all OSG All-Hands Meeting attendees wear masks while indoors at the meeting venue, unless briefly removed while eating.
-See the [OSG AHM covid page](https://opensciencegrid.org/all-hands/2022/covid-information/) for more information.

-## Registration for Online Attendance

-To register for the online-only parts of the All-Hands Meeting, [follow this link](https://indico.fnal.gov/event/53029/registrations/) to the Indico registration system.

-Registration for only online attendance is free, but is required for security reasons.
-If you hope to attend any of the online event, please register now;
-it takes only a couple minutes.